Softorage/Softorage/README.md

-*The developement for invirds is on a halt for 3-4 months (exam time).
-It will probably start by June.*

 # invirds

-Open Source Database of Useful Softwares
+Open Database of Useful Softwares
 Innovatively arranged, deeply searchable and convenient to use
 Objective presentation of information makes software comparison a breeze